jiarong/blog/source/asseChi.rst

 SGA assembly
 ------------
-`String Graph Assembler <http://www.homolog.us/blogs/blog/2012/02/11/string-graph-assembler/>__` (SGA) builds graph based on read overlap, so does not have read level chimeras.
+`String Graph Assembler <http://www.homolog.us/blogs/blog/2012/02/11/string-graph-assembler/>`__ (SGA) builds graph based on read overlap, so does not have read level chimeras.
 I add it here to see double check whether its contigs could be mostly >95% covered by bwa-aln.
 And the result is positive (Table 1).

 I thought the difference between bwa-aln and bwa-mem are also good indicator of the chimeric level of contigs.
 This is the case for velvet assembly, but not for SGA.
-19.6% of reads are fully mapped by bwa-aln and already >95% covered 99.7% of the contigs, but additional 13.5% of reads are partially mapped to the same contigs already covered by reads fully mapped, so these reads does not contribute to build contigs in string graph and are probably sequence highly similar to the those fully mapped, e.g., same genes from the same taxa or house keeping genes.
+19.6% of reads are fully mapped by bwa-aln and already >95% covered 99.7% of the contigs, but additional 13.5% of reads are partially mapped to the same contigs already covered by reads fully mapped, so these reads does not contribute to build contigs in string graph and are probably sequences highly similar to the those fully mapped, e.g., same genes from the same taxa or house keeping genes.

 How to deal with the read level chimera?
 ----------------------------------------